Skip to content

 You can extend the life of your brakes and prevent many of these noises with a few good habits.

-• Drive Gently: Avoid aggressive driving with hard, last-second stops.
-Braking smoothly and anticipating stops puts far less stress and heat on your brake system, preventing premature wear and rotor warping.
+• ✅ Drive Gently: Avoid hard, last-second stops.
+Braking smoothly puts far less stress and heat on your brake system.

-• Don’t Ride the Brakes: On long downhill grades, shift into a lower gear and let your engine help slow the vehicle down (this is called engine braking).
-This prevents your brakes from overheating, which is the number one cause of glazed pads and warped rotors.
+• ✅ Don’t Ride the Brakes: On long downhill grades, shift into a lower gear and let your engine help slow the vehicle (engine braking).
+This prevents your brakes from overheating.

-• Schedule Regular Inspections: The best way to fix squeaky brakes is to catch the problem early.
-Ask your mechanic to perform a quick visual brake inspection every time you get your tires rotated (about every 5,000-7,000 miles).
+• ✅ Schedule Regular Inspections: Ask your mechanic to perform a quick visual brake inspection every time you get your tires rotated (about every 5,000-7,000 miles).

-• Invest in Quality Parts: When it’s time for a brake repair, opt for high-quality ceramic or semi-metallic pads and new hardware.
-The small extra cost is well worth the improved performance, longevity, and quiet operation.
+• ✅ Invest in Quality Parts: Opt for high-quality ceramic or semi-metallic pads and new hardware.
+The small extra cost is well worth the improved performance and quiet operation.

-• Flush Your Brake Fluid: Brake fluid absorbs moisture over time, which can cause internal corrosion.
-Flushing the fluid every 2-3 years as recommended by your vehicle’s manufacturer keeps the hydraulic system clean and working smoothly.
+• ✅ Flush Your Brake Fluid: Brake fluid absorbs moisture over time.
+Flushing the fluid every 2-3 years keeps the hydraulic system clean and working smoothly.

 Is It Safe to Drive with Noisy Brakes?
 A Quick Checklist